NatLabRockies/Marine_Energy_Resource_Characterization/tidal/fvcom/high_resolution_tidal_hindcast/README.md

 demonstrates that the selected cutoff values effectively capture the bulk of the data while filtering extreme outliers, ensuring meaningful and readable visualizations.

+### Visualization Methodology Notes

+**Visualization Maximum (Viz Max) Approach**: All visualizations use validated maximum values that capture 95-99.9% of the data while filtering extreme outliers.
+This approach ensures:

+- Clear, readable visualizations without distortion from extreme values
+- Consistent scales across regional comparisons
+- Transparent documentation of data filtering decisions
+- Preservation of statistical integrity for the bulk of the dataset

+**Data Retention**: The following justification plots show exactly what percentage of data is retained vs. filtered, providing full transparency about the visualization choices and their impact on the analysis.

 **Mean Sea Water Speed - Visualization Maximum Validation**